barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 ## How to handle Pointers

 # Conclusion
-You might notice that I essentially took some features o Rust and stuffed them into a C-like language.
+You might notice that I essentially took some features of Rust and stuffed them into a C-like language.
 But I made a very strong omission: the borrow checker and lifetimes.
 This would make the language in question less safe, but might be worth it for simplicity's sake.
 In hindsight the question this post answers is: is the main source of language complexity in Rust the Ownership system?
 To which I think the answer is yes - everything else in Rust is rather simple.
 Now, the Ownership system is also one of the strongest properties of Rust.

 Even without the borrow checker/ownership system, this still is a rather safe language, and way easier to use.